Factbox: The economic remedies for the coronavirus

 Separately, Bank of Japan Governor Haruhiko Kuroda has pledged to pump more liquidity into markets and step up asset buying.

-The ECB, the central bank of the euro zone, has so far avoided cutting interest rates.
-Policymakers did hold an unscheduled meeting on March 3 but it was to discuss operational responses to coronavirus, such as whether to hold events and staff shortages, rather than any policy response, sources close to the matter said.

-The ECB has asked euro zone banks to review their business continuity plans and the actions they can take to prepare for and minimize the potential adverse effects of the coronavirus, a letter seen by Reuters shows.

 European Union leaders have so far failed to agree radical measures to tackle the crisis.
-The head of the bloc’s executive Ursula von der Leyen said the European Commission will set up a joint investment fund with firepower of 25 billion euros ($28 billion) from existing resources to cushion the blow to vulnerable sectors of the bloc’s economies.
+European Commission chief Ursula von der Leyen said in a tweet on Thursday that Brussels was working on responses including a “package to prop up the EU economy”.

 Germany’s centre-left coalition agreed to increase public investments by 12.4 billion euros by 2024 and to make it easier for companies to claim subsidies to support workers on reduced working hours to counter the effects of the coronavirus epidemic.